confluentinc/librdkafka/README.md

 |`client.createPartitions(topicName, desiredPartitions, timeout, cb)` | Create partitions until the topic has the desired number of partitions. |

 Check the tests for an example of how to use this API!

+## Tests

+This project includes two types of unit tests in this project:
+* end-to-end integration tests
+* unit tests

+You can run both types of tests by using `Makefile`.
+Doing so calls `mocha` in your locally installed `node_modules` directory.

+* Before you run the tests, be sure to init and update the submodules:
+  1. `git submodule init`
+  2. `git submodule update`
+* To run the unit tests, you can run `make lint` or `make test`.
+* To run the integration tests, you must have a running Kafka installation available.
+By default, the test tries to connect to `localhost:9092`; however, you can supply the `KAFKA_HOST` environment variable to override this default behavior.
+Run `make e2e`.